roachspray/Shoehorn/README.md

 increased in speed as CI/CD and DevOps increases.
 This is related to that in this walks the line of an investigation into FM tools and usability...and re-usability.

-A month ago (?) @jared23 told me about XCode 9.1 having some improved support for handling the [Design by Contract-like (DbC) constructs in Swift](https://swift.org/blog/xcode-9-1-improves-display-of-fatal-errors/).
+In late summer of 2017, Jared told me about XCode 9.1 having some improved support for handling the [Design by Contract-like (DbC) constructs in Swift](https://swift.org/blog/xcode-9-1-improves-display-of-fatal-errors/).
 These DbC functions are like precondition() and assert() and work at runtime.
 In theory, these also work in non-runtime program analysis and in checking invariants.
 These things reminded Jared (correct me if I am wrong)